-- 10.1 The objective of this benefit is to enhance the competitiveness of component manufacturers through the improvement of processes, products, quality standards and related skills development through the use of business development services. - 10.2 This grant will be based on the grant percentage that the applicant has been approved for and must be linked to an investment in assets (as per paragraph 9) to be used in support of a contract to supply into the OEMs supply chain locally or internationally. - 10.2.1 Where the competitiveness improvement grant application is made separately from an application for a capital investment grant the grant will be capped at fifteen percent (15%) of the qualifying costs.
-To qualify for this grant the applicant must have an OEM contract that is current4.
+- 10.1 The objective of this benefit is to enhance the competitiveness of component manufacturers through the improvement of processes, products, quality standards and related skills development through the use of business development services. - 10.2 This grant will be based on the grant percentage that the component manufacturer's investment project has been approved for and must be linked to an investment in assets (as per paragraph 9) to be used in support of a contract to supply into a medium and heavy commercial vehicle manufacturer supply chain locally or internationally. - 10.2.1 Where the competitiveness improvement grant application is made separately from an application for a capital investment grant the grant will be capped at fifteen percent (15%) of the qualifying costs.
+To qualify for this grant the applicant must have an OEM contract that is current2.

-4 Provide proof that a contract is in place and/or a contract has been awarded for the manufacture of components to supply into the light motor vehicle manufacturer supply chain locally and/or internationally and that the applicant is currently (at the date of application for competitiveness improvement grant) servicing that OEM contract.
+2 Provide proof that a contract is in place and/or a contract has been awarded for the manufacture of components to supply into the Medium and Heavy Commercial Vehicles manufacturers supply chain locally and/or internationally and that the applicant is currently (at the date of application for competitiveness improvement grant) servicing that OEM contract.

-- 10.3 The grant will be limited to the competitiveness improvement costs incurred within the first two years after the start of production date and a total grant amount of R1 million per entity per two (2) year cycle. - 10.3.1 The number of competitiveness improvement applications will be limited to two applications per two-year cycle. - 10.4 Projects that have benefited from any other competitiveness enhancement programmes of the Department cannot claim this benefit.
+- 10.3 The grant will be limited to the competitiveness improvement costs incurred within the first two (2) years after the start of production date and also limited to a total grant amount of R1 million per entity per two (2) year cycle. - 10.4 Projects that have benefited from any other competitiveness enhancement programmes of the Department cannot claim this benefit.